-The supply of most goods and services is subject to the GST and the QST.
-Most transactions conducted in Canada are GST-taxable at the rate of 5% of the sale price.
-Transactions conducted in Québec are subject not only to GST, but also to 9.975% QST calculated on the sale price.
+The supply of most goods and services is subject to the goods and services tax (GST) and the Québec sales tax (QST).
+Most transactions conducted in Canada are GST-taxable at the rate of 5%1 of the sale price.
+Transactions conducted in Québec are subject not only to GST, but also to 7.5% QST calculated on the sale price (including the GST).

-The HST applies in the participating provinces (in New Brunswick, Nova Scotia, Newfoundland and Labrador, Ontario and British Columbia, and in Prince Edward Island beginning April 1, 2013).
-Businesses registered for the GST are automatically registered for the HST; they are required to collect the HST on all taxable sales (other than zero-rated sales) that they make in the participating provinces.
-To find out what the applicable HST rates are in each of the participating provinces, consult our website at www.revenuquebec.ca.
+The harmonized sales tax (HST) applies in the participating provinces (New Brunswick, Nova Scotia, Newfoundland and Labrador, Ontario and British Columbia).
+Businesses registered for the GST are automatically registered for the HST; they are required to collect the HST on all taxable sales (other than zero-rated sales) that they make in participating provinces.
+To find out what the applicable HST rates are in each of the participating provinces, consult Revenu Québec's website at www.revenu.gouv.qc.ca.

 Businesses in Québec that are registered for the GST/HST are required to collect the HST on sales they make in the participating provinces.
-However, the term "HST" is not used systematically throughout this brochure.
+However, the term "HST" is not consistently used in this brochure.
 Therefore, unless stated otherwise, we have used the term "GST" to refer to the GST/HST.